Improvisation: Licks or Conversation

-Gary Burton, jazz musician extraordinaire and master teacher is giving a free course on line this month.
+Gary Burton, jazz musician extraordinaire and master teacher, is giving a free course online through Coursera.
+I've taken it.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.